aridanpantoja/daily-front/README.md

 </p>

 <h2 id="daily-question">Daily Question 💬</h2>
-<p>What actions have you personally taken on recent projects to increase maintainability of your code? </p>
+<p>What is a recent technical challenge you experienced and how did you solve it? </p>

 ![CATEGORY](https://img.shields.io/badge/Category-general-blue)
 ![SUBQUESTIONS](https://img.shields.io/badge/Subquestions-0-red)